renatolsromao/udacity-dend-project6-brazilian_consumer_complaints_pipeline/README.md

 ## Tasks

-- Check if there is divergence between procon and consumidorgovbr after importing data to ft_complaints
+- [ ] Check if there is divergence between procon and consumidorgovbr after importing data to ft_complaints
+- [ ] Analyze resulting DW
-- Improve CEP coverage by checking at cepaberto API the states that does not have the database
+- [ ] Improve CEP coverage by checking at cepaberto API the states that does not have the database
-- Create the analysis
+- [ ] Check for keys improvements
+- [ ] Check for structural improvements (how data is distributed on redshift)
+- [ ] Make every DW table anc column name at the same pattern
+- [ ] CEP Dag should be part of the Procon DAG ()
+- [ ] Import all CSVs
-- Create a dashboard
+- [ ] Create a dashboard
+- [ ] Data Quality Check Operators!